 |Excesive wear and tear||What is excessive wear and tear that will make me liable for expenses at the end of the lease?|

 |At the end of the term||Is there an option to buy the vehicle at the end of the lease?|

-Before you sign the lease, make sure that you read and understand everything on the page.
-Have terms you do not understand explained to you.
+Before you sign the lease, make sure you read and understand everything on the page.
+Have terms you don't understand explained to you.

 What happens if I don’t make lease payments?

 If you don’t make your vehicle lease payments, the dealer may take the vehicle back (seize it) or sue you in court for the balance owing on the lease.